 Once a person has stabilized and regained more normal functioning, rehabilitation for the physiological effects of addiction can begin.
 The best inpatient drug rehab programs form a therapeutic community where a person can focus on their recovery while renewing body, mind, and spirit.

-Contact Addiction Campuses for more info on alcohol abuse, addiction and treatment options.
+Contact Vertava Health for more info on alcohol abuse, addiction and treatment options.